2A13CAA3-C042-A0DE-16D3057AB4612999

 Applying to Dental School

-Well in advance of the application cycle, prospective applicants to dental school should determine when to take the DAT.
+Well before the application cycle, prospective applicants to dental school should determine when to take the DAT.
 The DAT should ideally be taken 3 months in advance of when you plan to submit your application and no later than August of the year you plan to apply.
 Applicants should refer to the ADEA GoDental web page on the DAT.

 Registration Information will be sent in an email